koor-tech/koor/design/ceph/object/zone-group.md

-# Rook Ceph Object Zone Group
+# Koor Object Zone Group

 ## Prerequisites

-A Rook Ceph cluster.
+A Koor cluster.
 Ideally a ceph-object-realm resource would have been started up already.

 ## Ceph Object Zone Group Walkthrough